Conducting our business responsibly

 Our Management Approach

-Fair dealing is an integral part of our corporate culture and is guided by our Values.
+Fair dealing is a core part of our Values and guides how we serve our customers.
 We are committed to:

-- delivering clear, relevant, and timely information to enable our customers to make informed decisions;
+- delivering clear, relevant and timely information so customers can make informed decisions;

-- recommending products that are closely aligned with customers' financial objectives and risk profiles;
+- recommending products that are aligned with customers’ financial objectives and risk profiles;

 - enhancing the knowledge and competencies of our sales employees to ensure they provide appropriate advice and recommendations; and

-- addressing customer feedback and complaints independently, effectively, and promptly, based on an independent internal complaint review body with well-defined procedures.
+- addressing customer feedback and complaints independently, effectively and promptly, supported by an independent internal complaint review body with well-defined procedures.

 Safeguarding the financial system